Blepharoplasty Brisbane (Eyelid Surgery)

 Corneal Abrasion

 This can occur during any eyelid operation, whether it is on the eyes, or any part of the body, because the eyes may sometimes open during surgery, rendering them susceptible to being scratched by a member of the operating team.
 Corneal abrasion may also result from inadvertent splash of antiseptic solution or other chemicals in the eye.
-Treatment involves taping the eye shut while it heals and applying appropriate eye drops.
+Care involves taping the eye shut while it heals and applying appropriate eye drops.

 Hollow (Sunken) Eyes